 - A. A verbal or written warning;

 - B. A performance improvement plan or management process;

 - C. Enhanced supervision, observation, or review;

 - D. Required counseling;

 - E. Required training or education;

-- F. Probation;
+- F. Probation:

 - G. Denial of pay increase or pay grade;

 - H. Loss of oversight or supervisory responsibility;

-- I. Demotion;

-- J. Transfer;

-- K. Reassignment;

-- L. Assignment to a new supervisor;

-- M. Restriction of professional development resources;

-- N. Suspension with pay;

-- O. Suspension without pay;

-- P. Termination (in compliance with I.C. § 33-513(5), in the case of certificated employees);

-- Q. Other actions: In addition to or in place of the above sanctions, the District may assign any other sanctions as deemed appropriate.

-- 8. Burden of proof.
-When determining whether the respondent is responsible for violating Policy 3085 or Procedure 3085P by discriminating based on sex and/or for sexual harassment as defined herein, the decision-maker shall apply the preponderance of the evidence standard, which means the evidence proves on a more likely than not basis that respondent violated the policy or procedure.

-- 9. Appeals.
+- I. Demotion; - J. Transfer; - K. Reassignment; - L. Assignment to a new supervisor; - M. Restriction of professional development resources; - N. Suspension with pay; - O. Suspension without pay; - P. Termination (in compliance with I.C. § 33-513(5), in the case of certificated employees); - Q. Other actions: In addition to or in place of the above sanctions, the District may assign any other sanctions as deemed appropriate. - 8.
+Burden of proof.
+When determining whether the respondent is responsible for violating Policy 3085 or Procedure 3085P preponderance of the evidence standard, which means the evidence proves on a more likely than not basis that respondent violated the policy or procedure. - 9.
+Appeals.
 Any party may file a request for appeal in writing to the Coordinator within five school days of the delivery of the notice of a final outcome. - 10.
 Supportive measures: Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties.
 Supportive measures are designed to restore or preserve access to the District's education program or activity, including measures designed to protect the safety of all parties or the District's educational environment, and/or deter Title IX sexual harassment.
-Examples of supportive measures may include, but are not limited to: - A. Referral to counseling, medical, and/or other healthcare services; - B. Referral to the Employee Assistance Program; - C. Referral to community-based service providers; - D. Visa and immigration assistance; - E. Education of the school community or community subgroup(s); - F. Altering work arrangements for employees; - G. Safety planning; - H. Providing school safety escorts; - I. Providing transportation accommodations; - J. Implementing contact limitations, such as no contact orders, between the parties (note: allegations of violations of a no contact order will be investigated as collateral misconduct under this process); - K. Academic support, extensions of deadlines, or other course or program-related adjustments; - L. Emergency warnings; - M. Class schedule modifications, withdrawals, or leaves of absence; - N. Increased security and monitoring of certain areas of the school; - O. Any other actions deemed appropriate by the Coordinator. - 11.
-Recognition of privileges: At no time during this grievance procedure may any evidence (whether through testimony or documents) be required, admitted, relied upon, or otherwise obtained by asking questions or admitting evidence that constitutes, or seeks disclosure of, information protected by a legally recognized privilege, unless the person holding the privilege has knowingly and freely waived the privilege.
+Examples of supportive measures may include, but are not limited to: - A. Referral to counseling, medical, and/or other healthcare services; - B. Referral to the Employee Assistance Program; - C. Referral to community-based service providers; - D. Visa and immigration assistance; - E. Education of the school community or community subgroup(s); - F. Altering work arrangements for employees; - G. Safety planning; - H. Providing school safety escorts; - I. Providing transportation accommodations; - J. Implementing contact limitations, such as no contact orders, between the parties (note: allegations of violations of a no contact order will be investigated as collateral misconduct under this process); - K. Academic support, extensions of deadlines, or other course or program-related adjustments; - L. Emergency warnings; - M. Class schedule modifications, withdrawals, or leaves of absence; - N. Increased security and monitoring of certain areas of the school; - O. Any other actions deemed appropriate by the Coordinator.

+11. Recognition of privileges: At no time during this grievance procedure may any evidence be required, admitted, relied upon, or otherwise obtained by asking questions or admitting evidence that constitutes, or seeks disclosure of, information protected by a legally recognized privilege, unless the person holding the privilege has knowingly and freely waived the privilege.